 ZEN-3694 + checkpoint inhibitors combinations trials are planned for prostate, ovarian, and breast cancer.
 More information on the ZEN-3694, enzalutamide, and pembrolizumab clinical trial can be found HERE.

 ER+ Breast Cancer

-ZEN-3694 showed efficacy in various models of ER+ breast cancers, including in models that are resistant to ER inhibitors.
-ZEN-3694 down-regulated ER signaling, as well as several pathways associated with resistance to ER-based therapies in the clinic.
-These results suggest that ZEN-3694 could potentiate existing treatments for ER+ breast cancer patients by offering a novel approach to target ER signaling.
+ZEN-3694 showed efficacy in various models of estrogen receptor (ER)+ breast cancers – including in models that are resistant to ER inhibitors – by down-regulating ER signaling, as well as several pathways associated with resistance to ER-based therapies in the clinic.
+These results suggest that ZEN-3694 could improve the efficacy of existing treatments for ER+ breast cancer patients.

 About 70-80% of breast cancers are characterized by the expression of the ER.
 ER signaling helps cancer cells grow, hence the development of inhibitors that inhibit the synthesis of estrogen or the ER itself.
 Despite potent clinical efficacy, resistance to these inhibitors occurs frequently highlighting the need for other therapies that interfere with ER synthesis and signaling.